-Goats are one of the more common animals husbanded in the Caribbean, and the meat is often less expensive than other options.
+Goats are one of the more common animals raised in the Caribbean, and the meat is often less expensive than other options.

-Although the name might indicate a soup, this is a hearty stew that is well worth seeking out on Saturday’s for breakfast.
+Although the name might indicate a soup, this is a hearty stew that is well worth seeking out on Saturday’s.

 It is often served in a cup.
 Goat meat on the bone is slow cooked for several hours with cinnamon and clove.

 You want to be in Antigua on a Saturday because there are a few dishes considered a Saturday special along with rice pudding (blood sausage), maw a pepper soup made from tripe, sous, bull foot(heel) soup and fish water.